 Both have built great reputations in the WordPress community, and both offer high-quality managed WordPress hosting products.

-If you’re trying to choose between Kinsta (read our in-depth Kinsta Review here) and SiteGround (read our in-depth SiteGround Review here), though, you’re probably more interested in the differences than the similarities, and that’s what I’m here to illuminate today.
+If you’re trying to choose between Kinsta (read our in-depth Kinsta Review here) and SiteGround (read our in-depth SiteGround Review here), though, you’re probably more interested in the differences than the similarities — and that’s what I’m here to cover today.

 I’ll go hands-on with both hosts, give you a look at the dashboards, run some performance tests, and share some other relevant information.

-In the end, I think both are great options, but there are some key differences that might lead you to choose one over the other.
-SiteGround is affordable and offers great bang for your buck when it comes to features and performance, while Kinsta offers the overall best performance and user experience, though at a higher price point.
+In the end, I think both are great options, but there are some key differences that may lead you to choose one over the other.
+SiteGround are affordable and offer great bang for your buck when it comes to features and performance, while Kinsta offer the overall best performance and user experience, though at a higher price point.

-There’s a lot more to it than that, though, so let’s go hands-on to help you make your hosting decision…
+There’s a lot more to it than that, though, so let’s get hands-on to help you to make your hosting decision…